Kalimba de Luna: Boney M. version

 "Kalimba de Luna" was instantly covered by German group Boney M. for the German market, giving the group their first Top 20 hit in three years, peaking at no. 16.
-It was added to their current album Ten Thousand Lightyears, seeing it rise to No. 23 in the German charts in October 1984.
+It was added to their album Ten Thousand Lightyears, seeing it rise to No. 23 in the German charts in October 1984.
 It was also included on the Fantastic Boney M. and Kalimba de Luna – 16 Happy Songs with Boney M. compilations.

-With lead vocals by new group member Reggie Tsiboe, the original idea was to release it as a solo single, and a video was shot with Reggie only before the plans were changed to release it as a Boney M. single, and a new video with the group was done.
+With lead vocals by new group member Reggie Tsiboe, the original idea was to release it as a solo single.
+A video was shot with Reggie only, before the plans changed to release it as a Boney M. single, and a new video with the group was done.
 Neither Liz Mitchell nor Marcia Barrett sang on this recording — the backing vocals were done by producer Frank Farian and session singers Amy & Elaine Goff and La Mama.